 - 1. Fully Completed Internal Moderation Summary Sheet including names, grades, standard related teacher grading and detailed discussion - 2.
-Will contain all of the information relating to this standard - 3.
-Moderation meetings dates/times discussion - 4.
-Internal moderation form is completed kept with work and copy given to NZQA data manger for uploading to schoology - 5.
-Random samples of student work that must be kept after internal moderation has been completed - 6.
+Selected samples of student work must be where the marker should seek verification of samples of work around grade boundaries, as well as for any grades that need review, to satisfy themselves that their decisions are consistent with the standard.
+The student work being internally moderated must be strategically selected. - 3.
+Will contain all the information relating to this standard - 4.
+Moderation meetings dates/times discussion - 5.
+Internal moderation form is completed kept with work and copy given to NZQA data manger for uploading to schoology - 6.
+Selected samples of student work must be kept after internal moderation has been completed for external moderation.
+External Moderation Samples must include: - One sample each at N, A, M, E and two more from A, M, E If E is not available, replace with M, If no E or M, replace with A, If no E, M or A, send a maximum of two Ns only - 7.
 Annotated changes to the assessment task as a result of the external moderation and self-critiquing process.